 AU PETIT BOISÉ is a micro-farm located in the beautiful rolling hills of Dunham.

 Our 14 acres include a mixed forest, vegetable and herb garden, greenhouse, swimming pond, food forest and trampoline.
-Our low-tech gardening practices supply baskets of veggies to 40 families and a local market.
-An edible forest comprised of fruits, berries, nuts and mushrooms was planted in the spring of 2014.
-Preparing sourdough bread, yoghurt, kombucha and various preserves is part of our regular routine.
+Our low-tech gardening practices supply baskets of veggies to 45 local families.
+An edible forest comprised of fruits, berries and nut was planted in the spring of 2014.
+Preparing sourdough bread, kombucha and various preserves is part of our regular routine.

 The farm’s primary aim is to support each other in our spiritual development.
 We are a hopeful, imaginative and empowering response to modern socio-ecological challenges.
 Our farm is a site of ongoing holistic enquiry, with the aim to live mindfully, compassionately, ethically, resourcefully, creatively, and simply.
 We share a common worldview based on the belief that all living beings are interconnected and have intrinsic worth; that respect, kindness, generosity and friendship are cherished values to be practised; and that cultivating awareness and equanimity is essential for harmonious living.
 Informed by our continuous personal effort at observing our mental, vocal, and physical expressions, we take responsibility for our actions and strive to reach our fullest human potentials.

 Five ethical guidelines for harmonious living form the bedrock of our community.
 To assist us in maintaining high standards of personal integrity, we strive to refrain from harming living beings, taking what is not given, sexual misconduct, speaking falsely, and consuming intoxicants.